amgadmadkour/amgadmadkour.github.io/_pages/projects.md

 ## Current

-* **Satori Knowledge Graph:** Building graph analytics components for discovering insights from the Satori knowledge graph.
+* **Graph Analytics:** Building a knowledge graph analytics platform for discovering insights from the Microsoft knowledge graph.

 ## Previous